7 Major Medtech Trends (2021-2025)

 One of the companies utilizing artificial intelligence in medical diagnostics is Qlarity Imaging.

 Its QuantX product helps radiologists reduce false diagnoses when diagnosing breast cancer.

 According to a Verified Market Research report, the worldwide market size of medical robots is expected to reach $20.7 billion by 2027.

-Moreover, many experts claim the use of robotic technology is especially useful during COVID-19 as it helps to decrease human-to-human physical contact in order to avoid pathogen spread.
+Moreover, many experts claim the use of robotic technology is especially useful during COVID-19 as it helps to decrease human-to-human physical contact.

 Searches for robot-assisted surgery has been consistently strong in the past few years.

 According to Digital Therapeutics Alliances, “digital therapeutics (DTx) deliver evidence-based therapeutic interventions to patients that are driven by high quality software programs to prevent, manage, or treat a broad spectrum of physical, mental, and behavioral conditions.”

 Search interest in "digital therapeutics" has grown by 536% over the past 5 years.

 Thanks to new technical developments and increased consumer adoption of digital health products, DTx (as a part of the broader digital medicine category) has been featured in a recent edition of Scientific American's top 10 emerging technologies.

 Based on PitchBook data, back in 2015, VC investors funded $134.3 million worth of DTx deals.